scaleoutsean/solidfire-windows/README.md

 From there, use Windows iSCSI control panel to assign fixed drives to iSCSI volumes.
 Unfortunately it won't let you assign them individually, but "en masse".
 I haven't tested how they behave if a volume is removed and another added (I assume it would pick the drive letter of the removed volume).

 Now consider the hell of figuring out the mess below without that mapping (scroll down).
 It [can be done](https://4sysops.com/archives/match-physical-drives-to-volume-labels-with-powershell/), but it is a choice between maintaining your volume (SolidFire) volume and Windows (label) mapping vs. maintaining a complex automated mapping scripts so that they don't break if something minor in PowerShell breaks or changes.
+Another example can be found in this repo, under SolidFireDbaTools.

 In a large environment I'd probably have a proper sandbox and wouldn't mind to maintain a complex script.
 In a smaller environment, I'd ensure naming consistency.

 The latter has another burden, but it's always like that - in that when you clone or change things, you need to mind SolidFire volume names or you may confuse yourself at the front end (or your scripts that map between the two may get confused).

 ### Map SolidFire to Windows volumes